Abdul Aziz Pasha: Career

-Bangladesh Liberation war
+Bangladesh Liberation War

-Pasha had fought for the Independence of Bangladesh during Bangladesh Liberation war in 1971.
+Pasha had fought for the independence of Bangladesh during the Bangladesh Liberation War in 1971.
 He was the commanding officer of the first artillery battery raised, which was known as the Mujib Battery.
 Pasha's companions from the war described him as "an easy going and laid-back" person.

 Assassination of Sheikh Mujibur Rahman

 On 15 August 1975, Sheikh Mujibur Rahman, the president of Bangladesh, was assassinated during a military coup.
 Pasha was one of the 12 confessed assassins.
-He and Risaldar Moslemuddin gunned down Sheikh Mujibur Rahman's wife Sheikh Fazilatunnesa Mujib, Sheikh Jamal and his wife Rosy, and Sheikh Kamal's wife Sultana.
+He and Risaldar Moslemuddin gunned down Sheikh Mujibur Rahman's wife, Sheikh Fazilatunnesa Mujib; Sheikh Jamal and his wife, Rosy; and Sheikh Kamal's wife, Sultana.

-After the assassination of Sheikh Mujibur Rahman, the new government headed by Lieutenant General Ziaur Rahman, appointed Aziz as the first secretary to the Bangladesh embassy in Rome.
+After the assassination of Sheikh Mujibur Rahman, the new government, headed by Lieutenant General Ziaur Rahman, appointed Aziz as the first secretary to the Bangladesh embassy in Rome.
 He was arrested in Dhaka for his role in the 17 June 1980 attempted coup in Bangladesh.
 He was freed after agreeing to turn state witness.
 He was then posted to Nairobi, Kenya.
 He was in Zimbabwe when the Bangladesh Awami League government recalled him to Dhaka.
-He refused to return and as a result was dismissed from the foreign service.
+He refused to return and, as a result, was dismissed from the foreign service.
 He applied for and received political asylum in Zimbabwe.